geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     <import resource="config-security-cas-database.xml"/>

-The CAS configuration is defined in ``WEB-INF/config-security/config-security.properties``, you can then configure your environment updating the previous file or overriding the properties in the file ``WEB-INF/config-security/config-security-overrides.properties``.
+The CAS configuration is defined in ``WEB-INF/config-security/config-security.properties``.
+You can configure your environment by updating the previous file or by defining property overrides in the file ``WEB-INF/config-security/config-security-overrides.properties``:

 .. code-block:: text